patrix87/PowerShellGSM/README.md

 Please follow the current structure and formating.

 If you want to add support for more games, copy one of the configuration files and edit the values and launch parameters.
-You can then create a Pull Requests to include your configuration here.
+You can then create a pull request to include your configuration here.

 # Disclaimer